How to Make a Dark Room Feel Lighter and Brighter With Paint

 Navajo White is another light, creamy paint colour.
 Any cream colour will have a yellow base, and this is no exception, but the yellow is cut-back by neutral undertones to calm it down.

 Read more: Benjamin Moore Best Cream Paint Colours

 5. BM White Dove OC 17

 White Dove is actually a white (almost off-white).
-It has warmth in it, but it’s tempered by a neutral base to slow it down.
+It has a warmth that’s tempered by a neutral base to slow it down.

 Read more: Benjamin Moore 8 Best White Paint Colours

 I like White Dove as it has warmth, without too much yellow coming up (yellow is definitely one of the least favourite undertones with my E-Design clients).

 And don’t forget, CONTRAST is a fantastic way to add interest to a dark room, as shown in this stairwell landing as well as on the bathroom vanity (see the whole home HERE).